Written by Sofia Koskelainen

 In university, Thomas studied computer science with a background in electrical engineering.
 After finishing his studies, he wanted to work somewhere where software development was not just about the software, but where it was connected to the real things in life.
 This was the reason he got into the field of automation – to solve real life challenges.

 “My everyday tasks include checking the backlog and going through the list of jobs that have been assigned to me.
 Then I have commissioning jobs where I go out to the factory or to the customer and work on the ‘real stuff’ and learn new things, as it’s a new or different robot than the last time.
 We have also space for creative work, so there’s a chance to try out and learn new things.
 It’s not a usual 9-5 job.
 Every day is different, and that’s what keeps it interesting.”

 Thomas describes how Fastems’ international software development team keeps everyday work interesting.
 Working from different locations don’t really matter as days start with the daily scrum meetings with the software team in Finland.

-What really fascinates me about fastemsians, is that they focus on important details right away.
-Sometimes I might be so lost in the details that I can’t see the wood for the trees, but they are smart and sharp people who directly understand where the problem is.
+What really fascinates me about fastemsians, is that they focus on important specifics right away.
+Sometimes I might get so lost in the details that I can’t see the wood for the trees.
+Luckily, my co-workers are smart and sharp people who can immediately see where the problem is.
 Working with these people helps me evolve and get better every day.”